London is a shopping and food paradise and these are five of the best markets in London that are perfect for just that.

 There is a prevailing feeling around Borough Market that feels distinctively Londonesque.
 You will understand that when visiting.

-Burrough Market is easily one of the best food markets in London.
+Burrough Market is easily one of the best markets in London for food.

 Make sure to try some of the British pies on sale, and many stalls will allow you to test taste their product before buying.